Georgia on cusp of delivering Senate to Democrats as Warnock wins, Ossoff leads

 If Democrats won, the losses would “fall squarely on the shoulders of President Trump and his actions since Nov.
 3,” Gabriel Sterling, a Republican and a top election official in the state, told CNN.

 The election signaled a shift in the politics of Georgia and the wider deep South.
-Black voters, the most reliable Democratic supporters in the region, turned out in numbers unprecedented for a run-off vote.
+At least 4.5 million voters participated, smashing earlier turnout figures for runoff races.
+Democrats have worked hard to increase turnout among Black voters, their most reliable supporters in the region.

 In a video message, Warnock, whose Ebenezer Baptist Church is legendary in Georgia because of its role in the civil rights movement under King, recalled his humble upbringing as one of 12 children of a woman who worked in cotton fields.